SynoCommunity/spkrepo/README.md

 3. Admin interface is available at http://localhost:5000/admin
 4. NAS interface is available at http://localhost:5000/nas
 5. API is available at http://localhost:5000/api
-6. Run the test suite with `python manage.py test`
+6. Run the test suite with `poetry run pytest -v`

 ## Deployment